Plastic Pollution Essay

 100 Words Essay On Plastic Pollution

-Plastic products like bags, spoons, toys etc., are abundantly available in the market.
+Plastic products like bags, spoons, toys, etc., are abundantly available in the market.
 These are easy and cheap to manufacture and, thus, are widely used.
-Plastics do not dissolve in water and land.
+Plastics do not dissolve in water or land.
 It has an adverse effect when burnt.
 These stay on the face of the earth for years together, accumulating and increasing daily, leading to plastic pollution.
 Plastic harms the climate.
-It hurts marine life in the ocean when dumped in the water, impuring the water by releasing toxins.
+It hurts marine life in the ocean when dumped in the water, polluting the water by releasing toxins.
 Plastic disposed of in soil doesn’t degrade, leading to garbage accumulation and the breeding of insects.

-Tiny plastic particles mix with gasses in the air leading to smog formation.
+Tiny plastic particles mix with gases in the air, leading to smog formation.
 When ingested by animals from the land, these plastic particles can also result in serious illness in them.
 Adhering to measures will lead to prevention.
-People must be encouraged to use alternatives to plastics—implementation of plastic recycling.
+People must be encouraged to use alternatives to plastics, such as the implementation of plastic recycling.

 200 Words Essay On Plastic Pollution

-Plastics are easy to manufacture, cheaper than other substances and can be molded into any shape and form.
+Plastics are easy to manufacture, cheaper than other substances and can be moulded into any shape and form.
 These advantages have made plastic widely used and a popular substance.
 Easily found in our daily life, from toothbrushes to tiffin containers.
-Plastic can dissolve neither in water nor in the ground.
-Thus, leading to its accumulation which causes plastic pollution.
+Plastic can neither dissolve in water nor in the ground.
+Thus, leading to its accumulation, which causes plastic pollution.
 With the increase in usage, pollution is peaking every day.

 Prevention | To prevent these harmful effects of plastic, we need to take practical steps like reusing plastic products before discarding them or choosing biodegradable alternatives to plastics like cloth and paper.
 Recycling used plastics is the best way to control the harmful effects.
 The government should encourage people to stick to alternative plastics and start programs for recycling the existing waste.
 Finally, we need to create and spread awareness about plastic effects and how to overcome them among more and more people.
 These steps collectively can reduce plastic pollution.